Spiritual Leadership

 Building a Campus Ministry — a group of several denominational and organizational leaders engaged with spirituality — was an important goal for Ed throughout his career.
 He felt that Wake Forest should nurture the spiritual growth of its students and recognized, especially after the move to Winston-Salem, that the diversity of the Wake Forest community required a diversity of spiritual leaders on campus.

-The Presbyterian and Methodist denominations were the first to support a part-time and later full-time campus minister.
-Episcopalians and Catholics followed suit.
-This group, with the addition of local pastors, formed the core of campus ministry during the 1970s and early 1980s.
-By 1994, campus ministry included representatives of eleven organizations.
-As of 2011, there are 22 campus ministers plus University Chaplain Tim Auman, himself a former campus minister.
+The Presbyterian and Methodist denominations were the first to support part-time and later full-time campus minister.
+Episcopalians and Catholics followed.
+This group, with the addition of some local pastors, formed the core of campus ministry during the 1970s and early 1980s.
+By 1994, campus ministry had grown to include representatives of eleven organizations.
+In 2011, were 22 campus ministers plus University Chaplain Tim Auman, himself a former campus minister.

 Ed wrote this in 1983: